midhunkalarikkal/FullDomain/Notes/js.md

 ## `Proxy Object` ##
 ====================
-- A Proxy is an object that wraps another object and allows we to intercept and customize operations on that object, such as: reading (get) writing (set) function calls
+- A Proxy is an object that wraps another object and allows us to intercept and customize operations on that object, such as: reading (get) writing (set) function calls